Lebo-Madikane/low-level-programming/2-function/README.md

 5 - A C program that swaps numbers\values.

 6 - A C program to find the square root of a number using libary function.

+7 - A C program that calls on user-defined function to add numbers.